sinagilassi/PyCTPM/README.md

 ## Documentation

 PyCTPM can be initialized as follows:

 1- COMPONENT SELECTION

 In order to define these components: H2; CO2; H2O; CO; CH3OH; DME

-this code is automaticly converted to python as:
+this code is automatically converted to python as:

 ```python
 # component list